tlorans/defi-gmx-v2/foundry/exercises/long.md

 ### Task 2.2: Send WETH to the order vault

-Approve and send WETH to the order vault.
+Approve the `ROUTER` contract and send WETH to the order vault.

 ### Task 2.3: Create a long order